VT-Visionarium/webLauncher/README.md

 webLauncher is a web server and supporting HTML, CSS, and javaScript files that are used to provide an app launcher as a web service.
-You run webLauncher-server on a particular computer and then any web browser can launch programs on that computer.
+You run webLauncher on a particular computer and then any web browser can launch programs on that computer.
 The network connections are secured via TLS and the browser authenticates via passcode and cookies.

 ## Quick Install and Demo